Satoimo or taro roots are a starchy crop with a mild and slightly nutty flavor. It has a firm and creamy white flesh and a somewhat slimy texture.

-- The thick hairy skin of taro can be hard to peel.
-Before peeling, rinse it well underwater and remove the hair as much as you can.
-You can use a vegetable scrub or Japanese tawashi to remove the hair.
-If you have sensitive skin, you may want to wear kitchen gloves as extra protection from the substance that may irritate your skin.
-Once it is cooked, the irritation substance will go away.
+The thick hairy skin can be hard to peel.
+Before peeling, rinse it well underwater and remove the dirt and hairs as much as possible.
+You can use a vegetable scrub or Japanese tawashi (束子, bristled scrub).
+If you have sensitive skin, you may want to wear kitchen gloves as protection from calcium oxalate that can irritate the skin.
+Once cooked, the irritating substance will go away.

-- Using a kitchen knife, cut off both ends first and peel from one end to the other end.
-It gets slimy as soon as you start peeling, so take extra caution when handling it.
+Using a kitchen knife, cut off both ends first and peel from one end to the other with a knife or peeler.
+It gets slimy when peeling, so take caution when handling it.

-- To get rid of the sliminess, use salt to rub the taro, and rinse under cold water.
-Drain completely before cooking.
+To eliminate the sliminess, use salt to rub the surface and rinse under cold water.
+Drain and cut into half or bite-size pieces and add it to cooking.

-To store taro root, keep them in dark, cool places.
-They can usually last for a couple of weeks.
-You can also wrap them in plastic and keep in the refrigerator for a longer shelf life.
+To store, keep it in dark, cool places.
+It can usually last for a couple of weeks.
+You can also wrap it in plastic and keep it in the refrigerator to extend its shelf life.

-Since taro roots are enjoyed in many Asian cuisines particularly in East and Southeast Asia, you can find them in Chinese, Korean, Japanese grocery stores.
+Taro root is enjoyed in many Asian cuisines, such as Vietnam, Cambodia, and the Philippines.
+You can find them in Chinese, Korean, Japanese, and Asian grocery stores.

 The Japanese taro has been known for its nutritional content and essential minerals.
 It is high in dietary fiber, promoting digestion and removing toxins and free radicals in the intestinal walls.
 It is also high in potassium, which can lower blood pressure and the risk of hypertension.
 It is also rich in hyaluronic acid, essential in producing collagen, cell regeneration, and promoting strong joints.